pepicrft/ppineraes-old/posts/2016-01-14-states-the-source-of-truth.md

 ---
 layout: post
-title: "States - The source of truth"
+title: 'States - The source of truth'
-excerpt: "Overview of states in iOS apps, how we tipically handle them, current challenges with states and how to overcome them"
+excerpt: 'Overview of states in iOS apps, how we tipically handle them, current challenges with states and how to overcome them'
 modified: 2015-01-10
 tags: [tvos, popcorn time, torrent]
 ---